svalio/atlassian-connect-express-encryption/README.md

   "development": {
     // This is the port your Express server will listen on "port": 3000,

+    // To enable validation of descriptor on startup and every change of it,
+    // add the optional config validateDescriptor to true "validateDescriptor": true,

     // atlassian-connect-express currently integrates with Sequelize for
     // persistence to store the host client information (i.e., client key,